marmelab/react-admin/UPGRADE.md

 }
 ```

+## Routing

+React-admin v4 uses react-router v6, which changes quite a few things internally.
+This should be mostly transparent for you unless:

+You will need to update your code if it contains any of the following keywords:

+- `history`
+- `customRoutes`
+- `useHistory`
+- `push`
+- `<Route>`
+- `<RouteWithoutLayout>`

-## The Way To Define Custom Routes Has Changed
+### The Way To Define Custom Routes Has Changed

-Custom routes used to be provided to the `Admin` component through the `customRoutes` prop.
+Custom routes used to be provided to the `<Admin>` component through the `customRoutes` prop.
 This was awkward to use as you had to provide an array of `<Route>` elements.
 Besides, we had to provide the `<RouteWithoutLayout>` component to support custom routes rendered without the `<Layout>` and keep TypeScript happy.

-As we upgraded to react-router v6 (more on that later), we had to come up with another way to support custom routes.
+As we upgraded to react-router v6, we had to come up with another way to support custom routes.

 Meet the `<CustomRoutes>` component.
 You can pass it as a child of `<Admin>`, just like a `<Resource>`.
 It accepts react-router `<Route>` as its children (and only that).
 You can specify whether the custom routes it contains should be rendered with the `<Layout>` or not by setting the `noLayout` prop.
 It's `false` by default.